Honest Comparison

 • You want tax analysis connected to the same platform that holds your CRM, documents, meetings, and advice workflow

-• You want to consolidate multiple per-tool subscriptions into one firm-level plan
+• You want to consolidate multiple per-tool subscriptions into one free platform with usage-based AI

 • You want AI research and advice generation that draws on full household context, not tax returns alone